 The phases of a product’s lifecycle

 Introduction: You’ve created a product that solves a problem.
-At this point, you’re looking for its market fit.
-Creating awareness and acquiring pioneering customers (who are your first referrers).
+At this point, you’re looking for its market fit and creating awareness and acquiring pioneering customers (who are your first referrers).

-Growth: Your sales and customer acquisition are on the rise like Ijebu garri.
+Growth: Your sales and customer acquisition are rising like Ijebu garri.
 The performance of the current month/week is better than the previous one.
 The Series A to whatever takes place here.

 Decline: You start losing customers to a more affordable/faster/logical competitor, or a new device or tech phases out the problem your product solved.
-Kinda like how the Portable CD player phased out Walkman, and the iPod phased out Portable CD Players.
+Kind of like how the Portable CD player phased out Walkman, and the iPod phased out Portable CD Players.